vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 1126
 So subtle is my lover’s form that he neither leaves my eyes Nor is he hurt when I wink. *
-SB, VS
+( Shuddhananda Bharatiar), (V.V.S.
+Aiyar)

 1127
 I will not paint my eyes and so lose
 Even for a trice the sight of my love.
-PS
+(P.S.
+Sundaram)

 1128
 I dare not swallow anything hot
 Lest it hurt my lover within me!
-PS
+(P.S.
+Sundaram)

 1129
 My eyes don’t close for fear of losing him.
 Seeing this, folks blame him for desertion.
-NV
+(N.V.K.
+Ashraf)

 1130
 He dwells gladly forever in my heart.
-And the folks say he is loveless and has left me. *
+And the folks say he is loveless and has left me. * (P.S.
+Sundaram)
-PS

 Notes:
 1124.
-Other ways of translating this couplet: “She brings life to my life when together, but death when she leaves” – NV.
-“Being with my love is life, separation from her death” * - PS
+Other ways of translating this couplet: “She brings life to my life when together, but death when she leaves” – (N.V.K.
+Ashraf).
+“Being with my love is life, separation from her death” * - (P.S.
+Sundaram)

 114
 Abandonment of reserve